extremecoders-re/pyinstxtractor/README.md

 - [pyinstxtractor-ng](https://github.com/pyinstxtractor/pyinstxtractor-ng):
 A standalone binary version of pyinstxtractor.
 This tool doesn't require Python to run and can extract all supported versions of PyInstaller.
+- [pyinstxtractor-web](https://pyinstxtractor-web.netlify.app): pyinstxtractor running in the web browser, powered by Go & GopherJS.

 ## License